111 Massachusetts Avenue NW

 Georgetown University

-Georgetown University’s 111 Massachusetts Avenue NW renovation on the Capitol Campus, designed by SmithGroup Architects and constructed by Whiting-Turner.
-The design transforms a dark landmark into a modern academic hub.
-Once known as the “Darth Vader” building, the 325,000-square-foot property is now reimagined as a multi-use education facility.
-It will support programs from the School of Continuing Studies, McDonough School of Business, the School of Health, the School of Nursing, and executive education.
+Georgetown University’s 111 Massachusetts Avenue NW is an adaptive use renovation on the Capitol Campus.
+Designed by SmithGroup Architects and constructed by Whiting-Turner, the two united to transform this dark landmark office building into a modern academic hub.
+Once known as the “Darth Vader” building, the 325,000-square-foot property now serves as a multi-use education facility.
+It supports programs from the School of Continuing Studies, McDonough School of Business, the School of Health, the School of Nursing, and executive education.

-S. Albert Glass selected GGI to supply a complete package of custom architectural glass solutions that combine aesthetics with long-term function.
-From the glass entrance systems and custom back-painted interior wall cladding to the customized MAX™ Glass Markerboards, each application highlights the versatility of custom-fabricated glass in major renovations.
+S. Albert Glass chose GGI to provide a complete package of custom architectural glass solutions that combine aesthetics with long-term function.
+From glass entrance systems and custom back-painted wall cladding to the MAX™ Glass Markerboards, each application demonstrates the versatility of architectural glass in major renovations.
+In total, GGI provided 814 lites of glass and coordinated weekly releases to meet the installation needs.

-As a result, durable and visually striking glass applications created a clean, modern, and functional spaces.
-111 Massachusetts Avenue NW will be a learning environment that encourages collaboration and innovation.
-The glass delivers transparency, daylighting, and flexibility—transforming outdated interiors into efficient light-filled spaces that reflect Georgetown University’s commitment to excellence.
+As a result, durable and visually striking glass applications create clean, modern, and functional spaces.
+At 111 Massachusetts Avenue NW, the design establishes a learning environment that encourages collaboration and innovation.
+The glass enhances transparency, daylighting, and flexibility, transforming outdated interiors into efficient, light-filled spaces that reflect Georgetown University’s commitment to excellence.
 GGI is proud to contribute to a landmark renovation that strengthens Georgetown’s presence in downtown Washington, D.C.